NYTEMODEONLY/distask/docs/SECURITY_AUDIT_COMPREHENSIVE.md

 - ✅ Security warnings added where needed
 - ✅ Placeholders used for examples
 - ✅ Security audit documentation created

+### Files Reviewed
+- ✅ `README.md` - Contains security warnings and placeholders only
+- ✅ `CLAUDE.md` - Contains examples with placeholders
+- ✅ `AGENTS.md` - Contains examples with placeholders
+- ✅ `docs/VPS_SETUP.md` - Contains placeholders only
+- ✅ All documentation files - Credentials removed

+**All code files properly use environment variables - no hardcoded credentials found.**

 ---